carlos-i-martinez/fitness-data-project/README.md

 # fitness-data-project
 <b>Demo on analyzing and aggregating fitness data on google cloud platform.</b>

-This project contains the code necessary to setup either a Google Cloud Compute Engine VM with a data simulation script in order to demonstrate a data pipeline involving the following google cloud platform services.
+This project contains the code necessary to setup a Google Cloud Compute Engine VM with a sample health data simulation script to demonstrate a data pipeline involving the following google cloud platform products.

   1. Google Cloud Iot Core
   2. Google Cloud Compute Engine